 “Sorry, Here’s a Check” Approach to Medical Malpractice Leaves Patients at Risk

-Posted by Howard Janet on Apr 25, 2012 in Medical Malpractice
+Posted by Howard Janet on April 25, 2012 in Medical Malpractice Blog Posts

 The program is supposed to work this way: a patient is hurt, a doctor or nurse reports it, and the hospital investigates.
 If the hospital (who would be the defendant in any lawsuit) decides malpractice has occurred, it gives the patient a prompt apology and an offer of financial compensation.
 If the patient accepts the offer, he must sign away all legal rights to sue the hospital, no matter what he may find out later about his case or what he discovers down the road about his future medical care needs.

 What is wrong with this picture?
 Let me count the ways:

 - The hospital, in effect, is put in charge of investigating itself.

 - A lay person has no idea how much medical care costs, especially if the medical negligence created chronic or life-long consequences.
 Lawyers employ specialists to help their clients figure out what their care needs are going to be before defining damages or accepting a settlement.
 How could a hospital try to foist a settlement offer on an injured person without ensuring this take place?

 - The entire process is designed to favor the hospital and subvert the legal rights of the injured party.

 Suffolk University Law professor Gabriel H. Teninbaum notes the differences in how medical malpractice and legal malpractice are handled in his 2011, Law Review article, “How Medical Apology Programs Harm Patients.”